0xPolygonMiden/miden-base/bin/tx-prover/README.md

 max_req_per_sec = 5
 # Interval to check the health of the workers
 health_check_interval_secs = 1
+# Port of the metrics server
+prometheus_port = 6192
 ```

 Then, to start the proxy service, you will need to run: